-- 10.1 The auditor should ensure that appropriate working papers are maintained for a minimum period of 5 years after the completion of the audit or as required by the local laws whichever may provide the longer duration.
-A similar duration for document retention will be required for pooled funding arrangements. - 10.2 Non-compliance with these audit guidelines could result in ineligibility of audit costs incurred for the audit.
+The auditor should ensure that appropriate working papers are maintained for a minimum period of five (5) years after the completion of the audit or as required by the local laws, whichever may provide the longer duration.
+A similar duration for document retention will be required for pooled funding arrangements.

+Non-compliance with these audit guidelines could result in ineligibility of audit costs incurred for the audit.
 Additional sanctions to the auditor may be levied depending on the extent of non-compliance with the guidelines.
-This may include exclusion from future audits of Gavi grants in the country. - 10.3 The Partnership Framework Agreement (PFA) requires that annual audits will be undertaken for cash support to implementing entities.
+This may include exclusion from future audits of Gavi grants in the country.

+The Partnership Framework Agreement (PFA) requires annual audits to be undertaken for cash support to implementing entities.
 Accordingly, Gavi reserves the right to withhold cash transfers to implementing entities or terminate grant arrangements or carry out other sanctions against the implementing entity if the audit arrangements are not satisfactory as guided by this document.

-Annex 1: AUDIT TERMS OF REFERENCE TEMPLATE
+Annex 1: Audit terms of reference template